 Students and alumni of color can experience unique considerations during the job and internship search and in the workplace.
 This may include being the only person of color (POC) on a work team, finding mentors, and figuring out how to connect with diversity pipelines in their fields of interest.

-The good news is that many employers seek to increase their recruitment of women and promote and support women in their workplaces.
+Many employers seek to increase their recruitment of women and promote and support women in their workplaces.
 Women, however, continue, to face unique challenges during the job/internship search and on the job.